Navy Sea Pay and Submarine Pay Rates for 2025

 Maximum Career Sea Pay may not exceed $750 per month per federal law.

-Sailors who serve 36 consecutive months of sea duty become eligible for an additional Career Sea Pay Premium of up to $200 per month starting in month 37.
-This premium rewards extended commitment to sea duty and helps compensate for prolonged family separation.
+Here’s something that rewards the old salts: sailors who serve 36 consecutive months of sea duty become eligible for an additional Career Sea Pay Premium of up to $200 per month starting in month 37.
+That’s the Navy’s way of saying “thank you for sticking it out” — because after three straight years at sea, you’ve earned some extra recognition.

 Submarine Duty Incentive Pay (SUBPAY)

-Submarine duty incentive pay recognizes the unique demands of submarine service, including extended submerged operations, cramped living quarters, and the specialized skills required to operate these complex vessels.
+Probably should have led with this section, honestly, because submariners are some of the highest-paid enlisted members in the military when you stack everything up.
+Submarine duty incentive pay recognizes the genuinely unique demands of submarine service — extended submerged operations, living in spaces that make a studio apartment look spacious, and the specialized skills required to operate these incredibly complex vessels.

 Financial planning and budgeting